hansSchall/simple-promise-locks/README.md

 # simple-promise-locks

-Easy to use, object-orientated, promise-based locks
+Easy to use, object-orientated, promise-based, typescript-first locks

+Supports Deno, Node.js and browser.

 There are hundreds of similar repositories, but I was missing the above aspects.<br/> Most of them identify a lock by a name and not an object as it is